-Each person for whom a Direct Participant or Indirect Participant acquires an interest in the Series 2018 Bonds, as nominee, may desire to make arrangements with such Direct Participant or Indirect Participant to receive a credit balance in the records of such Direct Participant or Indirect Participant, and may desire to make arrangements with such Direct Participant or Indirect Participant or Indirect Participant or Direct Participant or Indirect Participant, and may desire to make arrangements with such Direct Participant or Indirect Participant to have all notices of redemption or other communications to DTC, which may affect such persons, to be forwarded in writing by such Direct Participant or Indirect Participant and to have notification made of all interest payments.
-NONE OF DASNY, THE TRUSTEE, OR THE UNIVERSITY WILL HAVE ANY RESPONSIBILITY OR OBLIGATION TO ANY DIRECT OR INDIRECT PARTICIPANT OR THE PERSONS FOR WHOM THEY ACT AS NOMINEES WITH RESPECT TO THE SERIES 2018 BONDS.
+Each person for whom a Direct Participant or Indirect Participant acquires an interest in the Series 2019 Bonds, as nominee, may desire to make arrangements with such Direct Participant or Indirect Participant to receive a credit balance in the records of such Direct Participant or Indirect Participant, and may desire to make arrangements with such Direct Participant or Indirect Participant to have all notices of redemption or other communications to DTC, which may affect such persons, to be forwarded in writing by such Direct Participant or Indirect Participant and to have notification made of all interest payments.
+NONE OF DASNY, THE TRUSTEE, THE UNDERWRITERS OR THE UNIVERSITY WILL HAVE ANY RESPONSIBILITY OR OBLIGATION TO ANY DIRECT OR INDIRECT PARTICIPANT OR THE PERSONS FOR WHOM THEY ACT AS NOMINEES WITH RESPECT TO THE SERIES 2019 BONDS.

-So long as Cede & Co. is the registered owner of the Series 2018 Bonds, as nominee for DTC, references herein to the Bondholders or registered owners of the Series 2018 Bonds (other than under "PART 10 - TAX MATTERS" herein) mean Cede & Co., as aforesaid, and do not mean the Beneficial Owners of the Series 2018 Bonds.
+So long as Cede & Co. is the registered owner of the Series 2019 Bonds, as nominee for DTC, references herein to the Bondholders or registered owners of the Series 2019 Bonds (other than under "PART 10 - TAX MATTERS" herein) mean Cede & Co., as aforesaid, and do not mean the Beneficial Owners of the Series 2019 Bonds.